Theta: The future of video content delivery

 “Theta’s innovation is set to disrupt today’s online video industry much in the same way that the YouTube platform did to traditional video back in 2005.
 One of our biggest challenges had been the high costs of delivering video to various parts of the world, and this problem is only getting bigger with HD, 4K and higher quality video streams.
 I’m excited to be part of the next evolution of the streaming space, helping Theta create a decentralized peer-to-peer network that can offer improved video delivery at lower costs.”

 And to top this section off, rest assured Theta.TV isn’t done looking for ways to increase their reach.
 One of the most exciting things to look forward to will be the implementation of Theta into smart TV’s .
-The first tests are already underway and when this tech gets fully immersed Theta will become available to hundreds of millions of TV’s in living rooms all around the globe.
+The first tests are already underway, and when this tech gets fully immersed, Theta will become available to hundreds of millions of TV’s in living rooms all around the globe.
 When more news is available regarding this test, we’ll be sure to update this article.

 In the last couple of months, Theta has been primarily busy onboarding crypto companies to run validator nodes and generating content for its audience.
 Just yesterday they have [signed a deal with MGM studios](https://medium.com/theta-network/mgm-studios-brings-hollywood-classics-to-theta-tv-powered-by-theta-network-aba69ff7efa9) to bring some classic movies to their platform.
 Again showing that they are making all the right moves and connecting with the right people to ensure a bright future.

-In different sectors, we see that the current framework, in which people think they are using a free service but instead are the product themselves, for example with Facebook, Youtube, and other social media sites, is beginning to end its lifecycle and we are switching towards an era where the users’ time and attention will be valued.
+In different sectors, we see that the current framework, in which people think they are using a free service but instead are the product themselves, for example with Facebook, Youtube, and other social media sites, is beginning to end its lifecycle.
+We are switching towards an era where the users’ time and attention will be valued.
 Furthermore, we see that companies are looking for ways to incentivize our time spent on the platform, albeit in some ways in return for, for example, excess bandwidth.

-Theta Token is already available to millions of people and with more strategic partnerships, further development and new initiatives is set to be the leader of next-gen video watching.
+Theta Token is already available to millions of people, and with more strategic partnerships, further development and new initiatives is set to be the leader of next-gen video watching.
 Especially with the content delivery transitioning more and more to a VR form.
 For now, we remain confident that they are up to the task and will continue to follow their every move in the future.
-If important new events occur we will be sure to update our DeepDive here and keep you updated.
+If important new events occur, we will be sure to update our DeepDive here and keep you updated.

 We will continue to digest all new endeavors in this space which include blockchain and cryptocurrencies.
-We are certain that blockchain technology will add fuel to the already big pile of new and promising technologies that will rocket the gaming and social media industry into a new era.
+We are confident that blockchain technology will add fuel to the already big pile of new and promising technologies that will rocket the gaming and social media industry into a new era.
 Be sure to follow us too, and join our email list to get notified when we finish a new review or write-up!